Gunman Posing As Cop Shoots, Kills Minnesota Lawmaker, Her Husband

 Democratic State Rep. Melissa Hortman, age 55, and her husband, Mark, have died after the incident at their home in Brooklyn Park, located about 11 miles north of Minneapolis, according to authorities.

-They were each shot five or six times by a gunman impersonating a police officer Friday night, June 13, according to ABC 5 KSTP in St. Paul.
+They were each shot five or six times by a gunman impersonating a police officer overnight at around 4 a.m.
+Central time Saturday, June 14.

+The suspect was wearing a badge, vest, and taser, according to Brooklyn Park Police Chief Mark Bruley, who said a police vehicle was also seen in the driveway of the lawmaker’s home when the actual police arrived.

 Minnesota State Sen. John Hoffman and his wife, Yvette, were shot at their home in Champlin in a separate incident also near Minneapolis.

-They are now both out of surgery, and Minnesota Gov. Tim Walz said he was “optimistic” about their recovery at a news conference late Saturday morning, June 14.
+They are now both out of surgery, and Minnesota Gov. Tim Walz said he was “optimistic” about their recovery at a news conference late Saturday morning.
 Hoffman is also a Democrat.

+Calling it an "unspeakable tragedy," Waltz described the incidents as acts of "targeted political violence."

 A suspect has not been apprehended.
-Police said they were investigating at least one person of interest in connection to the case.
+Police said they were looking for "people of interest" in connection to the case and had detained and questions some individuals.

 Walz said he's activated the State Emergency Operations Center and that local law enforcement has "the full resources of the State of Minnesota behind them."